-Meghan Markle’s Coat Of Arms Symbolism Is Stumping People On The Internet
+This One Creepy Detail From Meghan Markle’s Coat Of Arms Has The Internet Freaked Out

 Now that Meghan Markle is officially part of the royal family, it seems like she's walked straight into The Princess Diaries, considering she's been undergoing official duchess training (though we're pretty sure it's not under the watchful eye of Julie Andrews), and now has her own official coat of arms as the Duchess of Sussex.
 Kensington Palace announced May 25 that, like others who have married into the royal family, including Kate Middleton and Princess Diana, Markle had a coat of arms designed especially for her, loaded with personal meaning that reflects her life story.
 But one symbol on Markle's coat of arms is stumping folks on the internet: The songbird representing Markle is wearing a crown around its neck, while the lion representing Prince Harry is wearing a crown on its head.